GuillaumeSimonet17/Bot-Tinder-Instagram/README.md

 <h2>What the bot does:</h2>

-- Swipes all profiles to the right in a human-like fashion, with a swipe to the left every 100 swipes or so.
+- Swipes all profiles to the right in a human way, with a swipe to the left every 100 swipes or so.

 - Program to 200 swipes.
 To change this number, go to "bot.py" and change the value of "nbr_of_swipes".